kyofuuc/kyofuuc.js/docs/index.md

         <span class="landing-section-title">Simple Promise Based HTTP Request</span>
         </br></br>
         <span class="landing-section-desc">
-            Axios is a simple promise based HTTP client for the browser and node.js.
-Axios provides a simple to use library in a small package with a very extensible interface.
+            Kyofuuc is a simple promise based HTTP client for the browser and node.js.
+Kyofuuc provides a simple to use library in a small package with a very extensible interface.
         </span>
     </div>
     <div class="landing-half-section">
         <span class="landing-section-title">Simple Promise Based HTTP Request</span>
         </br></br>
         <span class="landing-section-desc">
-            Axios is a simple promise based HTTP client for the browser and node.js.
-Axios provides a simple to use library in a small package with a very extensible interface.
+            Kyofuuc is a simple promise based HTTP client for the browser and node.js.
+Kyofuuc provides a simple to use library in a small package with a very extensible interface.
         </span>
         <pre><code class="language-javascript" style="margin: 0px;">
 const ffs = require("kyofuuc");

-axios.get('/greet').then(response => {
+ffs.get('/greet').then(response => {
     console.log(response.data);
 });
         </code></pre>